Main Content

 For a step-by-step example that shows how to train a convolutional neural network using data stored in Amazon S3, see Train Network in the Cloud Using Automatic Parallel Support (Deep Learning Toolbox).

 You can use datastores to write data from MATLAB or cluster workers to Amazon S3.
-For example, to use a tabularTextDatastore (MATLAB) object to read tabular data from Amazon S3 into a tall array, preprocess it, and then write it back to Amazon S3, follow these steps.
+For example, follow these steps to use a tabularTextDatastore (MATLAB) object to read tabular data from Amazon S3 into a tall array, preprocess it, and then write it back to Amazon S3.

-1. Create a datastore object that points to the URL of the S3 bucket.
+1. Create a datastore object that points to the URL of the Amazon S3 bucket.

 2. Read the tabular data into a tall array and preprocess it by removing missing entries and sorting the data.